 Life is not easy and ignoring that is detrimental to learning how to manage negative emotions.
 So, let’s do both.
 Let’s deal with negative emotions AND be grateful for the small treasures that we experience every day.

-These Moshi tracks reinforce the concept of gratitude for children.
+These Moshi tracks reinforce the concept of teaching gratitude to children.
 Have a listen together!

 - Blinki’s Happy Moments